Robert Kean: Early life, education, and military service

 Kean was born September 28, 1893, in Elberon, New Jersey.
-His father, Hamilton Fish Kean (1862–1941), was a United States Senator from New Jersey.
+His father, Hamilton F. Kean (1862–1941), was a United States Senator from New Jersey.
 Kean was a member of the Kean family, one of the nation's oldest political families.

 Kean became involved in politics at a young age.
 In 1905, his uncle assisted in having him appointed as a U.S. Senate page so he could observe the Inauguration of President Theodore Roosevelt.
-Kean attended the 1912 Republican National Convention, where he was escorted by his uncle's secretary, Donald H. McLean, with whom he would late serve in Congress.
+Kean attended the 1912 Republican National Convention, where he was escorted by his uncle's secretary, Donald H. McLean, with whom he would later serve in Congress.
 Young Kean was a Roosevelt supporter, although his uncle and father had publicly endorsed the incumbent President, William Howard Taft.

 Kean was a 1911 graduate of St. Mark's School and a 1915 graduate of Harvard University.
 He served in the National Guard and later in the United States Army during World War I earning the rank of lieutenant, the Silver Star, and the Distinguished Service Cross.
 He served under the command of General John J. Pershing.